byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<sgp\_>** Can someone link the chart I made?
 It's a good overview
 **\<fluffypony>** ArticMine: it's not ASICs necessarily, could just be large custom boards with embedded GPUs suspended in oil, mining on "free" renewable energy in sub-zero climates, which leads to either (1) hashrate is dominated by a single entity, or (2) if commercialised it completely crowds out home miners
 **\<hyc>** I've been rustling the bushes of CPU/hardware design forums looking for reviewers/auditors
-**\<xmrmatterbridge> \<learninandlurkin>** But maybe for people who haven't poked their heads into #monero-pow in a while, what's recently been going on?
+**\<xmrmatterbridge> \<learninandlurkin>** But maybe for people who haven't poked their heads into #byterub-pow in a while, what's recently been going on?
 I saw there were some interesting test results from many people
 **\<dEBRUYNE>** Would it be preferable if the community hired an audit firm to perform an audit of randomx?
 We could ask either kudelski or quarkslab
 **\<tevador>** code includes: reference interpreter (portable, but slow), x86 JIT compiler for fast verification and mining
 **\<dEBRUYNE>** Additionally, I think wownere is set to implement RandomX on their mainnet, which should yield some test data as well